 Blast Your Way Up

-Once you have learned the basics and have been promoted from Master Blasters, we welcome you to Junior Cricket on Saturday mornings.
+Once you have learnt the basics and have some experience of playing with soft-balls in a social environment, we welcome you to Junior Cricket on Saturday mornings.

 Wake up early on Saturday mornings and watch your kids race to get into their cricket whites!
 They'll have their Kenmore Cricket polo top and cap on before breakfast.